Ramat David Airbase: Underground hangars

 The fighter jets are housed in large underground hangar systems and shelters into which they disappear after each landing and which have several entrances and exits.
 This protects them from missiles and at the same time hides them from view and precise localization.
-Syria and Lebanon are only 50 to 60 km away, from where rockets are repeatedly fired at northern Israel.
+Syria and Lebanon are only 50 to 60 kilometers away, from where rockets are repeatedly fired at northern Israel.
 During the Yom Kippur War in 1973, this airbase was the only one where rockets hit and not only destroyed facilities but also caused casualties.

+Since the onset of direct attacks between Israel and Iran in April 2024 (see: April 2024 Iranian strikes on Israel), Ramat David has had to anticipate coming under rocket fire from that quarter as well – something that has indeed occurred.